sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/onboard.png "Onboard")

-1. You can also find the **Virtual machines** enabled available in the resources list because **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Security Center.
+1. You can also find the **Virtual machines** enabled available in the resources list because **Log Analytics** agent is already enabled for it and the same Log Analytics workspace is connected to Security Center.

     ![](images/120.png "installed-inventory")